iCloud: Erase your device

 In the device’s Info window, click Erase [device].

 A Mac: Enter your Apple ID password or your family member’s Apple ID password.
 Enter a passcode to lock the Mac (you need to use the passcode to unlock it), then enter a message.
-The message is displayed on the screen after the Mac is erased.

 After you set a device to erase